 Highest unemployment rate among single parents

-Higher unemployment rate in persons with impediment due to disability or prolonged health problem
+Higher unemployment rate among persons with impediment due to disability or prolonged health problem

-Higher unemployment rate for persons born outside the EU
+Higher unemployment rate for persons born outside the European Union

 In 2020, the unemployment rate among persons born in Belgium was 2.9%, compared to 3.9% in 2007.
 For persons born in another country of the European Union (EU28), the employment rate declined from 6.9% in 2007 to 4.4% in 2019, but rose again to 5.2% in 2020.
 For persons born outside the EU28, the unemployment rate was much higher in the 2007-2016 period.
 From 2017, it dropped to 9.5% in 2020.

 Flemish unemployment rate below EU average